example42/example42.github.io/_posts/2018-10-15-application-management-using-tinypuppet.md

           path: '/etc/application/app.conf'
           template: 'profile/my_application/conf.epp'

+Now any development team just provides a set of YAML data for their application based on a custom template where we can parametrise what we need to change in different environments or servers.

-## Application deployment using Tiny Puppet and custom Tiny data
+## Application deployment using Tiny Puppet and custom Tinydata

-We can be even smarter and create tinydata specific for our application, in a custom tinydata module, with custom hierarchy for each application we want to manage (in case we want support for multiple OS):
+We can be even smarter and create tinydata (the data used by Tiny Puppet) specific for our application, in a custom data module, with custom hierarchy for each application we want to manage (in case we want support for multiple OS):

     vi my_tinydata/data/my_application/hiera.yaml